-Easily read quarterback decisions might be a bigger issue than anything to do with the weather, and ultimately cost the Raiders dearly.
+Easily read quarterback decisions may be a bigger issue than anything to do with the weather, and ultimate cost the Raiders dearly.
 The Mathieu interception was a tough break, but the Thornhill pick six was the game's true turning point.

 "[The interceptions are] very frustrating," Carr said.
 "You can't turn the ball over, and you've got to credit their defense.
 I pride myself on taking care of the football, but they made two great plays.
 We can't have that happen.
 That's my fault."

 While Carr's performance was bad in any condition, it continued a run of poor play in Kansas City.
-His 222 passing yards tied a career high in Kansas City.
+His 22 yards tied a career high.
 He has never had a passer rating above 77 in this place, where he has lost all six times he has played here.